MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-update-rings.md

 # Update rings for Windows 10 and later policy in Intune

-Create update rings that specify how and when Windows as a Service updates your Windows 10 devices with [*feature* and *quality* updates](/windows/deployment/update/get-started-updates-channels-tools#types-of-updates).
-With Windows 10, new feature and quality updates include the contents of all previous updates.
-As long as you've installed the latest update, you know your Windows 10 devices are up to date.
+Create update rings that specify how and when Windows as a Service updates your Windows 10/11 devices with [*feature* and *quality* updates](/windows/deployment/update/get-started-updates-channels-tools#types-of-updates).
+With Windows 10/11, new feature and quality updates include the contents of all previous updates.
+As long as you've installed the latest update, you know your Windows devices are up to date.
 Unlike with previous versions of Windows, you now must install the entire update instead of part of an update.

 Windows update rings support [scope tags](../fundamentals/scope-tags.md).
 You can use scope tags with update rings to help you filter and manage sets of configurations that you use.

 ## Prerequisites

-The following prerequisites must be met to use Windows updates for Windows 10 devices in Intune.
+The following prerequisites must be met to use Windows updates for Windows 10/11 devices in Intune.

 - Devices must:
-  - Run Windows 10 version 1607 or later.
+  - Run Windows 10 version 1607 or later, or Windows 11.
   - Have Telemetry turned on, with a minimum setting of [*Required*](../configuration/device-restrictions-windows-10.md#reporting-and-telemetry).

     Configure Telemetry as part of a [Device Restriction policy](../configuration/device-restrictions-configure.md) for Windows 10 or later.
 In the device restriction profile, under *Reporting and Telemetry*, configure the **Share usage data** with a minimum value of **Required**.
 Values of **Enhanced (1903 and earlier)** or **Optional** are also supported.

   > [!NOTE]
-  > Although not required to configure Windows Update for Business, if the Microsoft Account Sign-In Assistant (wlidsvc) service is disabled, Windows Update doesn't offer feature updates to devices running Windows 10 1709 or later.
+  > Although not required to configure Windows Update for Business, if the Microsoft Account Sign-In Assistant (wlidsvc) service is disabled, Windows Update doesn't offer feature updates to devices running Windows 10 1709 or later, or Windows 11.
 For more information, see [Feature updates are not being offered while other updates are](/windows/deployment/update/windows-update-troubleshooting#feature-updates-are-not-being-offered-while-other-updates-are).

-- Update rings are supported for the following Windows 10 editions:
+- Update rings are supported for the following Windows editions:
-  - Windows 10 Pro
+  - Windows 10/11 Pro
-  - Windows 10 Enterprise
+  - Windows 10/11 Enterprise
-  - Windows 10 Team - for Surface Hub devices
+  - Windows 10/11 Team - for Surface Hub devices
   - Windows Holographic for Business

     Windows Holographic for Business supports a subset of settings for Windows updates, including: